Epicalable/ComDash/README.md

 ComDash Updates In This Commit:-
 Update Highlights:-
 1. Sleeker and minimalistic UI for a better UX.
-2. We are currently experimenting with a new card element which visualizes the sun position during current time, for users to better plan their remaining time.

-This commit is purely just for ux testing to be done.
+2. New stock pictures for Readme.md

+Note to stakeholders:
+We are currently taking a brake from almost doing commits daily but do not worry as we have decided to add a whole set of new features first and then push out the commit for you to test them out.
+Also now we will be able to take our time and develop other Epicalable projects.

 Code Checks Manifest:-
 All Checks Status: ✅